mackieks/MaplePad/README.md

 <img src="images/maplepad_logo_shadow.png" width="500">

 MaplePad is an all-in-one Dreamcast controller, VMU, and Purupuru (rumble pack) emulator that is intended for use in Dreamcast portables and custom Dreamcast controllers.
-It can be used with either the Raspberry Pi Pico or a custom MaplePad PCB (see hardware folder.)
+It can be used with either the Raspberry Pi Pico or a custom MaplePad PCB (see hardware folder for [wiring diagram](https://raw.githubusercontent.com/mackieks/MaplePad/main/hardware/maplepad_wiring.png).)

 Note: MaplePad is still a WIP, and is not recommended for general use at this time.